-My social media apps are not touched often.
+My social media apps are not opened often.

 I don’t use my social media accounts a lot.